jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 to add sister volunteers to the security arrangements.

-187

-Travels with the Mystic Master

-Hiding His knowledge
+### Hiding His knowledge

 This morning, on the way to the field walk, I asked Abaniish of Norway, who until five days ago had never before seen Baba, "Brother, what do you  think of Baba now?"

 "It's funny," he said.
 "I don't know why...
 He hasn't done anything at all special...
 He looks and acts just like a sweet old man...
 I don't know why, but I love Him."

 He gave a big smile like a child.
 "I feel...
 I feel love for Him—just like a father.
 No, even more than for my father."

 "It's a normal reaction," I said.
 "Absolutely normal."

 We drove high into the snow covered Alps.
+While walking, Baba said:

+{{< q a="Baba" >}}
-While walking.
-Baba said, "Life on our planet started in these Alps.
-At that time the surroundings were very hot.
-Life began only up in the mountains at zero degrees centrigrade—the necessary temperature for the process to start."
+Life on our planet started in these Alps.
+Back then, the surroundings were very hot.

+Life began only up in the mountains at zero degrees centrigrade—the necessary temperature for the process to start.
+{{< /q >}}

-After walking in silence for a few moments, Dada Abhidevananda asked, "Baba, is it possible that life came to the earth from another planet?"
+After walking in silence for a few moments, Dada Abhidevananda asked,

+"Baba, is it possible that life came to the earth from another planet?"

-"Why not?
+{{< q a="Baba" >}}
 Why not?
-According to my opinion, life came from the planet Mars.
-Today Mars is a dying planet."
+I think life came from Mars.
+Today Mars is a dying planet.
+{{< /q >}}

-Later He commented that the first human civilization was also in the Alps.
+Later He commented that **the first human civilization was also in the Alps.**

 We returned to the cars and started back.
 Just after turning a corner, we saw several uniformed persons putting away a big parabolic-shaped machine.
 One of the Margis in my car, an engineer, said.
 "That's a sound-detection device used over long distances by the secret police to pick up conversations."

 Another Margi added, "Do you think it's possible that Baba specifically intended that interplanetary talk to be overheard by them?"

 During evening darshan, after a devotional song, one brother suddenly stood up in the middle of the crowd.
 In the otherwise silent room, his words in Italian had a shocking effect.

 Before he could complete even one sentence, Dada Japananda rose, pointed his finger at the man, and told him forcefully to sit down.

 Obediently the man collapsed to the floor.
-I recognized him.
-It was Parimal from Parma.
-He was previously a brilliant physicist, tragically struck by a disease which had neces
+Parimal from Parma.
+He was previously a brilliant physicist, tragically struck by a disease which had necessitated an operation on his brain.
+Since then he had turned abnormal.

-Eye of the Hurricane

-188

-sitated an operation on his brain.
-Since then he had turned abnormal, to say the least.

 In the momentary excitement.
 Baba looked at Dada Ramananda and me.

 (Ramanandaji was sitting next to Baba, while I was standing.
 After the security fiasco at the airport, I had decided to remain close to Baba whenever He was out of His room, directly rather than indirectly supervising the volunteers - though admittedly I took this decision not solely out of consideration for security.)

 He looked at us and asked, "What is it?
 What's happening?"

 "Nothing, Baba," Ramanandaji said.
 "The man is crazy."